kalash-2000/hiring-prediction/README.md

 ## Usage

 1. **Exploratory Data Analysis and Model Creation:**
-    - Open `EDA.ipynb` in Jupyter Notebook.
+    - Open `hiring_decision.ipynb` in Jupyter Notebook.
     - Follow the steps in the notebook to perform EDA and train the model.

 2. **Running the Application Locally:**